 - 8-10 cloves garlic sliced thin or chopped (your preference!)

 - 4 cups cooked white rice made a day ahead, preferably

 - 3-4 stalks scallion sliced thin, for topping

 - 1 clove garlic, sliced thin and fried in canola oil

 Cut spam into 1/2 inch cubes.
 Heat a non-stick pan on medium high heat and add in spam.
-Let each side brown about 2 minutes per side.
-When all sides are browned, add in soy sauce, sesame oil and hoisin sauce, stirring until the spam is well coated.
+Cook until lightly browned on the sides, about 2-3 minutes per side.
+Add in soy sauce, sesame oil and hoisin sauce, stirring until the spam is well coated.
 Transfer to a bowl and set aside.

 Add 1 tablespoon of sesame oil to your wok/pan.
-Add in chopped garlic and stir until fragrant (about 30 seconds to 1 minute).
-Add in cooked rice and stir until garlic is well distributed.
+Add in chopped/sliced garlic and stir until fragrant (about 30 seconds to 1 minute).
+Lower the heat and add in cooked rice and stir until garlic is well distributed.

 Add back in the SPAM and the scrambled egg and gently fold to mix everything together.

-Add some more canola oil to the pan--enough to fully coat the bottom of your pan.
+Add some more sesame oil to the pan--enough to fully coat the bottom of your pan.
 Once hot, add the sliced garlic.
 Once it begins to brown remove and place on a paper towel to remove excess oil.
 Add to the top of your rice!